chiuan/TTUIFramework/README.md

 `virtual void Active()` this is how to active this page,default is this.gameObject.SetActive(true)
 `virtual void Hide()` this is how to deactive this page,default is this.gameObject.SetActive(false)
 `virtual void Close()` NOTE:this is how to `Destroy` your page! when `return` close means clear DATA!!

+## Set Load UI Api Delegate
+`TTUIBind.cs` is where you can do that.you can set `TTUIPage.delegateSyncLoadUI = Resources.Load` how to load ui.
+NOTE:the `uiPath` is used for this load action<string>.

 ## Write Your MVC page!
 in Sample folder's TTSkillPage is simple to use MVC logic. clearly your `Refresh()` get your data. and your data only data!